benefits of oil pulling

 Oil pulling involves swishing the oil in your mouth.
-When you do this for a period of 15 minutes or more, the oil can remove or pull toxins from the teeth and gums.
+When you do this for 15 minutes or more, the oil can remove or pull toxins from the teeth and gums.
 Once the swishing is complete, the oil needs to be spat out so that the toxins are eliminated.
-Practicing this regularly helps in improving not just oral hygiene but is good for the body in general.
-It is a safe practice that has been followed for many centuries and has helped people improve oral hygiene in a natural way.
+Practicing this regularly helps in improving not just oral hygiene but is good for the body.
+It is a safe practice that has been followed for many centuries and has helped people improve oral hygiene naturally.

 The origins of oil pulling can be traced back thousands of years ago to India.
 It is a practice recommended by the ancient Indian science Ayurveda.
 Ayurveda literally means the science of life.
 It is a wellness-based system that promotes good health through various practices.
 The Ayurvedic texts written by sages thousands of years ago have innumerable references to the benefits of Ayurvedic oil pulling.

 Kavala Graha and Gandusha are oil pulling practices referred to in the ancient texts.
 Kavala Graha is an oil pulling method that involves using a small amount of oil for gargling.
 Gandusha recommends filling the mouth with oil and then gargling before spitting it out.
 These practices have helped ancient Indians improve their oral hygiene besides other key health benefits.
 It is a proven and time-tested practice that can help ensure wellness.